SeleniumHQ/seleniumhq.github.io/docs_source_files/content/driver_idiosyncrasies/shared_capabilities.en.md

 All self-signed certificates will be trusted by this capability by default.
 Once set, `acceptInsecureCerts` capability will have an effect for the entire session.

+## Session timeouts

+A WebDriver `session` is imposed with a certain `session timeout` interval, during which the user can control the behaviour of executing scripts or retrieving information from the browser.

+Each session timeout is configured with combination of different `timeouts` as described below:

+### Script Timeout:
+Specifies when to interrupt an executing script in a current browsing context.
+The default timeout **30,000** is imposed when a new session is created by WebDriver.

+### Page Load Timeout:
+Specifies the time interval in which web page needs to be loaded in a current browsing context.
+The default timeout **300,000** is imposed when a new session is created by WebDriver.
+If page load limits a given/default time frame, the script will be stopped by _TimeoutException_.

+### Implicit Wait Timeout
+This specifies the time to wait for the implicit element location strategy when locating elements.
+The default timeout **0** is imposed when a new session is created by WebDriver.